GCP Connection Scanning Configuration

 For GCP terminologies and concepts, refer to All Connections Concepts and GCP Connection Concepts.

-3.0 GCP Single Project - Onboarding Setup
+3.0 Onboard a GCP Project

 This section describes the steps to onboard a single GCP project in Fortanix Key Insight.